 A: There’s a belief going around within the audiophile community that burning in a headphone will help it produce great sound quality.
 The effect is not at all guaranteed but it is basically like breaking in your new car: drive somewhere far to heat up the engine.
 For headphones, when you buy it, play it until overnight on high volume.

-When it comes to investing in anything, research goes a long way and buying the perfect headphones for your workout is no exception.
+When it comes to investing in anything, research goes a long way and buying the perfect over ear headphones for your workout is no exception.
 Your research must come with canvassing, actually trying on the product at a store or if you’re buying it online, reading tons of reviews about it first.